Gazler/githug/README.md

  `difficulty`, `description` and `solution` are required.

+You can also include multiple hints like this:

+    hints [
+      "You can type `git` in your shell to get a list of available git commands", "Check the man for `git add`"]

  **note** Because `solution` is a Proc, you cannot prematurely return out of it and as a result, must put an implicit return on the last line of the solution block.